httprb/http/README.md

 Top three reasons:

-1. **Clean API**: http.rb offers an easy-to-use API that should be a breath of fresh air after using something like Net::HTTP
+1. **Clean API**: http.rb offers an easy-to-use API that should be a breath of fresh air after using something like Net::HTTP.

 2. **Maturity**: http.rb is one of the most mature Ruby HTTP clients, supporting features like persistent connections and fine-grained timeouts.

 3. **Performance**: using native parsers and a clean, lightweight implementation, http.rb achieves the best performance of any Ruby HTTP library which implements the HTTP protocol in Ruby instead of C: